sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 - [Pro Git](http://git-scm.com/book/en/Git-Internals)
 - [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)

-In any case, this is my take on building Git step by step.
-And more importantly trying to focus on finding the reasoning behind some of the major design decisions.
+In any case, this is my take on conceptually understanding the building blocks of Git.

-To the best of my knowledge, concepts discussed in this note have been present from the initial commit of Git (may be with evolution in the terminology).
+To the best of my knowledge, concepts discussed in this note have been present from the initial commit of Git (may be with some evolution in the terminology).
 Here we will use the same terminology that the current versions of Git (2.x) uses.

 *Disclaimer*: This note is not intended as a Git usage or workflow guideline.
 This will not have concrete code, but will have some pseudo-code sprinkled in.
 Here we do not try to be binary compatible with Git, but will try to keep same terminology and repository format.
-To re-iterate, the goal of the note is not really to build but to understand how and why build Git this way.
+To re-iterate, the goal of the note is not really to build but to get a better understanding of the ideas involved.
+Consider this note as a origin point for deeper rabbit holes to follow.

+> If you wish to make an apple pie from scratch, you must first invent the universe.
+>
+> &dash; Carl Sagan

 # What is a DVCS?
 We can view the Version Control System (VCS) of DVCS as a versioned backup system, that can keep the lineage of the